-3. RESEARCH PROJECT - Due Friday, April 29, 2022
+3. RESEARCH PROJECT - Due Friday, April 21, 2023 - NO EXTENSIONS are POSSIBLE

 - a.
-Instead of the midterm and final examinations, a research project may be undertaken.
+Instead of the midterm a research project may be undertaken.
 Topics for the research project include: any ethical issue or author discussed in class; or a comparison of the approaches taken by two different authors.
 The goal of the research project is to demonstrate familiarity with official Church teaching and current ethical thought in the area of Catholic bioethics. - b.
 The project will take the form of a written paper at least ten pages in length (excluding title page and bibliography), double-spaced, including appropriate references. - c.
-In lieu of a written research project, students who prefer the medium of verbal presentation may offer the results of their research as a 20-30 minute powerpoint or web-page presentation, including recorded narrative, intended for use in the parish.
-The presentation must be of the same academic quality as a graduate-level paper and include appropriate references
+In lieu of a written research project, students who prefer the medium of verbal presentation may offer the results of their research as a 20-30 minute powerpoint or web-page presentation, intended for use in the parish.
+The presentation must be of the same academic quality as a graduate-level paper and include appropriate references.
+Since the presentation will not be given during class, a digital video recording of the presentation must be submitted, or an audio recording of the presentation must be embedded in the Powerpoint. - 4.
+EVALUATION (see also rubrics for Learning Objectives and Examinations, below, pp. 6-7): - a.

-4. EVALUATION

-- a.
 Students must clearly distinguish between: (a) their own work; and (b) ideas or text they have taken from other sources, including the Internet, published texts or audio-visual materials.
 The requirement to distinguish clearly between one's own work and the research of others applies equally to written and oral presentations.
 Failure to give credit to cited sources constitutes plagiarism and will result in a grade of "F" for the material presented and may result in failure of the course. - b.
+Late work will be accepted for a grade only if the professor grants an extension of the deadline: requests for extensions must be submitted in writing with a clear explanation of the reason for the request.
+Out of fairness to those who submit their work on time, late work for which an extension has been granted will normally be graded down by one-half letter grade for each day it is late. - c.
 The final course grade will be computed as follows: